-CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION BUILDING HEIGHT AND FORM • To maintain the existing one and two storey scale of the precinct.
-Ensure buildings are composed of facades that are no more than 2 storeys high to the street.
-Ensure visible roof forms integrate with the pitched roofs in the streetscape.
-Ensure attached side by side development is designed to read as one dwelling within the streetscape.
-Large bulky buildings or extensions that dominate the streetscape.
-Symmetrical presentation of side by side town houses.
-X Maintain 1 & 2 storey streetscape scale X Integrate with pitched roofs X Avoid symmetrical design FRONT BOUNDARY TREATMENT To enhance the consistency of front fence heights and maintain views of front gardens.
-To ensure fences in front of heritage properties are appropriate to the era and design of the house.
-Ensure front fences are no more than 1.5m or the average fence height in the street (whichever is less).
-Ensure the retention of original front fences where heritage overlays apply.
-Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height in the neighbouring properties.
-High solid front fences.
-Fence designs that are inappropriate to the era and design of the dwelling.
-Avoid high front fences CAR PARKING STRUCTURES To minimise the loss of front gardens and the dominance of car parking structures.
-To ensure basement garages do not increase the visual bulk of buildings.
-Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence.
-Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m.
-Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street.
-Driveways and car parking structures that dominate front setbacks or obscure views of the dwelling.
-Adjoining garage doors facing the street in side-by-side townhouses.
-Basement ramps that commence at the street frontage.
-Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street.
-V V V V V V V V V Location of car parking structures V V Avoid adjoining garages V V and ramps that cover the extent of the site.
+- To maintain the predominant low to medium front fence heights. - To maintain views of front gardens. - Ensure front fences are no more than 1.5m or the average fence height of the four properties on either side (whichever is less). - Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height on the neighbouring properties. - High solid front fences.

+Avoid high front fences

+CAR PARKING STRUCTURES

+- To minimise the loss of front gardens and the dominance of car parking structures. - To ensure basement garages do not increase the visual bulk of buildings. - Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence. - Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m. - Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street. - Driveways and car parking structures that dominate front setbacks or obscure views of the dwelling. - Adjoining garage doors facing the street in side-by-side townhouses. - Basement ramps that commence at the street frontage. - Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street. - Driveways, basements and ramps that cover the extent of the site.